Man charged with smuggling after California crash kills 13

 Seventeen occupants were Mexican — 10 who died, including the driver, and seven who were injured.
 Nine had major injuries, including two Guatemalans, authorities said.

-The youngest injured was a 15-year-old girl who was treated for major injuries.
+The youngest victim was a 15-year-old girl who was treated for major injuries.

+The Border Patrol has said surveillance video taken about 90 minutes before the accident showed the Expedition and a Chevrolet Suburban drive through an opening in the border wall about 30 miles (48 kilometers) east of the crash site.
+The Suburban carried 19 people, and it caught fire for unknown reasons on a nearby interstate after entering the U.S. All escaped the vehicle and were taken into custody by the Border Patrol, which said it was not pursuing either SUV.

 “These smuggling networks seek maximum profit by moving as many people as possible across the border with zero regard for their safety and well-being,” acting U.S. Attorney Randy Grossman said in the statement.
 “Cramming dozens of people into eight-passenger vehicles and driving recklessly to avoid detection shows an utter disregard for human life.
 We will find and prosecute smugglers who use these methods and cause such tragic and avoidable deaths.”